hydriod/Unity-Object-6sided-shader/README.md

 # Unity-Object-6sided-shader

-6 sided hader and shader graph that can use for object.<br>
+6 sided shader and shader graph that can use for object.<br>
 ![demo](https://github.com/hydriod/Unity-Object-6sided-shader/blob/image/demo.gif)

 ## Example of use